openedx/tutor-contrib-aspects/README.rst

 To contribute assets to OARS:

 #.
-Export the assets you want to contribute as described in :ref:`Sharing Charts and Dashboards`
+Export the assets you want to contribute as described in `Sharing Charts and Dashboards`
 #.
 Expand the ``.zip`` file.
 #.
 Update any database connection strings to use Tutor configuration template variables instead of hard-coded strings, e.g. replace ``mysql`` with ``{{MYSQL_HOST}}``.
    Passwords can be left as ``XXXXXXXX``, though be aware that if you are adding new databases, you'll need to update ``SUPERSET_DB_PASSWORDS`` in the init scripts.